UtrechtUniversity/src-python-example/README.md

 The Notebook in this project is executed very fast.
 Imagine that you have a notebook that takes hours to run.
 While it should be able to do this exactly as described above, the more robust and recommended way is to run such a notebook as a 'background job' with `run_and_pause` or `nohup`.
 Find instructions on how to do this in [Method 2 in this manual](https://utrechtuniversity.github.io/vre-docs/docs/manuals/long-jobs.html).

+### (Optional) Step 5: Transfer your output data to cloud storage directly
+If you have a [Surfdrive](surfdrive.surf.nl)-, Researchdrive- of Yoda account, you can transfer your output data there directly.
+Use the [manuals on our documentation website](https://utrechtuniversity.github.io/vre-docs/docs/manuals.html) to transfer your data there directly.
+> For Onedrive you could click Applications and then Firefox and upload your data using the web portal.
+This is also possible for SURFdrive and Yoda, but we would recommend using the commend line methods above for reliability and automation.

 ## Scenario 2: Workspace: Jupyter Notebook

 ### Step 1: Clone the example GitHub repository